v-cakoll/docs.pl-pl/docs/machine-learning/how-to-guides/matchup-app-infer-net.md

 ## <a name="what-is-probabilistic-programming"></a>Co to jest programowanie Probabilistyczne?

-Programowanie Probabilistyczne umożliwia nam tworzenie statystyczne modeli procesów w rzeczywistych warunkach.
+Probabilistyczne programowania służy do tworzenia modeli statystyczne rzeczywistych procesów.

 ## <a name="prerequisites"></a>Wymagania wstępne